Learn something new every day

 It isn’t necessary to stick with mole Poblano when making chicken mole.
 Mole de Cacahuate, for instance, omits the chocolate and uses ground peanuts.
 For those who find it odd to use chocolate in a savory sauce, recipes for Mole de Cacahuate may be the perfect solution.
 Moreover, this sauce is a traditional topping for chicken in Mexico.

-Other sauces that can be used to make chicken mole include the red Mole Coloradito.
+Other sauces that can be used to make mole include the red Mole Coloradito.
 It’s quite similar to the other moles, but it also includes tomato, and can make for a pleasing topping.
 Mole Verde is another sauce that may be delicious as part of chicken mole, and uses ground pumpkin seeds and tomatillos to produce a beautifully light green colored sauce.

 @Sierra02 - Speaking of Super Bow, have you ever tried Mexican chili?
 It’s wonderful and easily serves a crowd of hungry football fans.
 I serve it every year now along with a 7-layer dip and homemade tortilla chips.